Chris Kaba: Family of man shot dead by police wants charging decision

 It later emerged that the Audi the 24-year-old was driving, which did not belong to him, had been linked by police to a firearms incident the previous day.

-Construction worker Mr Kaba was months away from becoming a father when he died.
+The construction worker was months away from becoming a father when he died.

 Deborah Coles, director of the charity Inquest that supports bereaved families, said: "It is simply unacceptable we do not yet have a charging decision.